Stuffed vine leaves make a delicious healthy Mediterranean dinner.

 If you love olives, and want to eat them by the dozen (like it do!) then buy them by the can, and then enjoy pickling olives yourself.
 It's really very easy, and you can choose your own flavours, and experiment with dill, and pimento... to buy them already pickled in small quantities is prohibitively expensive.

 Nerves are coated in a fatty myelin sheath.
 Without it, no conduction can occur.
 Ask anyone suffering from Motor Neuron Disease and Multiple Sclerosis about it.
 Oleic acid is the MUFA found abundantly in olive oil and avocado fat; it's the main constituent of myelin ... good fat, healthy fat is vital for health nerves.
-And so olives and olive oil is a vital subject for Chiropractic help.
+And so olives and olive oil is a vital subject for Chiropractic help, and in your stuffed vine leaves dish.
 When did you last eat avocado and olives?

-Do yourself and your family a big favour: make the decision to NEVER buy white rice again.
+Do yourself and your family a big favour: make the decision NEVER to buy white rice again, brown rice is the word.
 Why?
 Two reasons:

 You'll find some sites describing legumes and nuts as anti nutrients; it's because of the phytate content in them.
 They would frown on making stuffed vine leaves with lentil protein.